The Sons of the Bat (as seen in the New 52

 created from Batman's genes is left ambiguous and many sources outright contradict each other.

 Damian was raised by his mother in the League Of Assassins.
 After Bruce Wayne "died" and Tim Drake permanently retired as Robin in 2009, Dick Grayson and Damian served as the new Batman and Robin respectively.
-As of 2012, Damian is still the current Robin, although he now serves under his father, who has returned to his mantle.
+As of 2013, Damian is dead, and is no longer Robin, although his father has returned to his mantle.
 Damian was killed in early 2013 while doing battle with The Heretic, an accelerated growth clone of himself.

 - Badass Normal: Like their mentor, none of the Robins have superpowers.